IMSGlobal/caliper-spec/caliper.md

 <a name="sensorDef" />

-__Sensor__: Software assets deployed within a learning application for marshalling and transmitting Caliper data to a target endpoint.
+__Sensor API™__: Software assets deployed within a learning application for marshalling and transmitting Caliper data to a target endpoint.

 <a name="termDef" />